Shop now

 The challenge of DASH

 The nutrition goals of the DASH plan read a bit like a spreadsheet instead of a grocery list.
 If you are detail-oriented and don’t mind reading nutrition labels and crunching some numbers, the DASH diet is reliable and effective.
 “Typically, I have seen a lowering of 5 to 10 mmHg in people who are very good about restricting their salt intake and losing weight,” Dr. Bhatt says.
-“Few people are able to commit to that type of lifestyle change, but those that do certainly reap the benefits.”
+“Few people are able to commit to that type of lifestyle change.
+But those that do certainly reap the benefits.”

 The Mediterranean option

-Another option is to just follow a healthy style of eating, taking care not to overindulge in animal fats and sugary foods.
+Another option is to just follow a healthy style of eating.
+Taking care not to overindulge in animal fats and sugary foods.
 Adopting a Mediterranean eating plan can help to achieve that.

 Watch How Mark Lowered His Blood Pressure Naturally.